andrefelipeufcg/permissionsmatrix/README.md

 ## 🛠️ Directory Structure

 * `setup.php` and `hook.php`: Initialization and hook registrations in the GLPI ecosystem, including the initial injection of permissions into the database.
-* `inc/matriz.class.php`: Main control class and top menu rendering.
+* `src/Matriz.php`: Main control class and top menu rendering.
-* `inc/profile.class.php`: Injection of the configuration tab into the native Profiles screen.
+* `src/Profile.php`: Injection of the configuration tab into the native Profiles screen.
-* `front/matriz.php`: Main generator visual interface (entity selection).
+* `front/matrix.form.php`: Main generator visual interface (entity selection).
-* `front/processa_matriz.php`: Database search engine, HTML table generation with advanced UX, and CSV export.
+* `front/matrix.result.php`: Database search engine, HTML table generation with advanced UX, and CSV export.
-* `front/profile.form.php`: Permissions saving processor.
+* `front/profile.form.php` and `front/config.form.php`: Processors for saving permissions and configuration.

 ## 📄 License